Teriks/LibLSLCC/LibLSLCC/Documentation/LibraryData_XML_Syntax_README.txt

 LSLCCEditor uses live filtering so it can quickly activate/de-activate a library subsets based on the Library settings applied to an editor tab.

-While my OpenSim integration loads only the subsets enabled in OpenSim.ini during start up to save memory.

 ================================
 ===  Library Data XML Syntax ===